KIPAC/StatisticalMethods/doc/Stanford.md

 ## <a name="projects"></a>Final Project Guidelines

-Projects will be presented during the final class on March 16, and final written reports will be due on March 30.
+Projects will be presented during the final class on March 16, and final written reports will be due on March 23 at 6:00 PM.
 Students are encouraged to work in groups and, unlike homeworks, there will be only one presentation and one report per group.
 However, we expect the ambition of the project, and consequently the length of the presentation and write-up, to reflect the number of people working on it.

 The timeline for projects is